moneyadviceservice/sfs-developer-toolkit/README.md

 - Set of HTML templates for rendering the SFS

 ---
-**Please note:** This toolkit it provided pureply as a developer aid.
+**Please note:** This toolkit it provided purely as a developer aid.
 It is not intended in any way to be a mandatory solution for outputting a SFS that would interfere with any implementation plans currently in place or in development

 If you have any comments on the resources in this toolkit please contact [malcolm@electricputty.co.uk](mailto:malcolm@electricputty.co.uk)